 How long is bariatric surgery recovery?

 The average duration of the recovery after bariatric surgery in Poland is 5 weeks.
-You will leave the hospital from 1 to 3 days after the surgery and after you return home, you will slowly start going back to the normal life.
-Your doctor in cooperation with the psychologist and dietician will provide you with all necessary information about the recovery process.
+You will leave the hospital from 1 to 3 days after the surgery and after you return home, you will slowly start going back to normal life.
+Your doctor in cooperation with the psychologist and dietician will provide you with all the necessary information about the weight loss surgery recovery process.
 During the recovery time, patients lose weight rapidly.
 Hence, it is important to carefully follow all the instructions given by the doctor.
 It will guarantee that the weight is lost in a healthy way and the recovery time is quick.
 Of course, there are some factors that have a significant influence on the duration of the recovery time.
 They include:

 - the type of bariatric surgery

 - age of a patient